ruddell/generator-jhipster-ionic/README.md

 yo jhipster-ionic
 ```
 Follow the prompts and enter the path to your JHipster project's root directory (where the .yo-rc.json
 can be found).
-In the future, entity pages will be generated from JSON files found in the `.jhipster ` folder.
+A Cordova project and an M-Ionic front-end will be generated.
+JHipster files will then be copied and formatted into the Ionic project.

-Currently all jhipster files are copied to the 'app/main/jhipster' folder.
+Currently all JHipster files are copied to the 'app/main/jhipster' folder.
 The rest of the app follows [M-Ionic's project structure](https://github.com/mwaylabs/generator-m-ionic/blob/master/docs/start/file_structure.md).

 To run your app with live-reload and a CORS proxy, run:
 ```bash
 gulp watch
 ```
 CORS settings can be found in gulp/watching.js.
-Endpoints are set up for /oauth and /api.
+Endpoints are set up for /oauth and /api to http://localhost:8080.
 If you are running microservices,
 you will need to add proxy paths for each of the microservice routes.

 M-Ionic provides a massive tool set for an ionic app.
 For example, cordova commands have a wrapper through gulp.
 Check out [M-Ionic's Dev Intro](https://github.com/mwaylabs/generator-m-ionic/blob/master/docs/start/development_intro.md) to see how to use them.